EthernetTransport: re-enable TPACKET_V3 for capture if kernel and libpcap are recent enough

 We should detect if the system has a recent enough combination of kernel and libpcap, and stop disabling TPACKET_V3 in that case.
 This should improve the performance of the EthernetTransport receive path, and might help with #2441.

-Updated by Junxiao Shi about 4 years ago
+Updated by Junxiao Shi almost 5 years ago

 - Subject changed from EthernetFace: re-enable TPACKET_V3 for capture if kernel and libpcap are recent enough to EthernetTransport: re-enable TPACKET_V3 for capture if kernel and libpcap are recent enough